Many diseases of Irish and sweet potatoes can be prevented in the home vegetable garden by using the following cultural controls:

 Brown Rot or Bacterial Wilt: This disease is caused by the bacterium Ralstonia solanacearum.
-Symptoms include wilting, stunting and yellowing of the foliage.
-Wilting of leaves and collapse of stems may be severe in young, succulent plants.
-In young potato stems dark, narrow streaks are visible.
+Symptoms include wilting, stunting, and yellowing of the foliage.
+Wilting of leaves and the collapse of stems may be severe in young, succulent plants.
+In young potato stems, dark, narrow streaks are visible.
 Upon cutting the stems, glistening beads of a gray to brown slimy ooze are visible.
-Tubers from infected plants may or may not show symptoms, such as a distinct, grayish brown discoloration.
-When tubers are cut in half, grayish white droplets of bacterial slime ooze out of them.
+Tubers from infected plants may or may not show symptoms, such as a distinct, grayish-brown discoloration.
+When tubers are cut in half, grayish-white droplets of bacterial slime ooze out of them.
 The eyes become grayish brown and exude a sticky substance, causing soil particles to adhere to the tuber surface.

 Prevention & Treatment: Infected seed potatoes are an important factor in the distribution of this disease.
-Disease usually develops in localized areas associated with poor drainage.
-The bacterium attacks many different plant families, but most susceptible hosts are in the Solanaceae.
+The disease usually develops in localized areas associated with poor drainage.
+The bacterium attacks many different plant families, but the most susceptible hosts are in the Solanaceae family.
 Use disease-free tubers and disinfect the cutting knife.
 Some crop rotation sequences, such as those including sweet corn, reduce disease severity.
-They may act indirectly by reducing populations of root-knot nematodes that enhance bacterial wilt disease infection in potato.
-The varieties Sebago and Green Mountain have tolerance to bacterial wilt.
+They may act indirectly by reducing populations of root-knot nematodes that enhance bacterial wilt disease infection in potatoes.
+The varieties Sebago and Green Mountain are tolerant to bacterial wilt.